 You may be surprised to hear that the attic is one section of your home that can actually offer significant energy savings.
 Without the right amount of attic insulation in place to trap the air in your home, the money you’ve invested in utility bills might as well be tossed out the window, or more accurately...out the roof.

 Why Insulating Your Attic Matters

 You may be examining how an area that is primarily used for storage purposes can be so essential to your home’s energy efficiency.
-Adequate attic insulation and ventilation play significant roles in controlling the temperature and total comfort level in your home throughout the year.
+Adequate attic insulation and ventilation play major roles in controlling the temperature and total comfort level in your home during all seasons.
 Attic insulation is a critical part of keeping cool air in your home during the hot months and warm air in your home throughout the heating season.

 How Attic Insulation Works

-If air is leaving through your attic, your HVAC system has to run longer to heat or cool your home, necessitating more energy.
-Putting in additional or higher quality attic insulation will assist in keeping the air in the home and stop your heating/cooling system from having to work as long or as often, saving energy and money by decreasing your utility bills.
-Cost savings differ based on a variety of factors, like residents’ habits, whether you have a smart thermostat, and the type of heating/cooling system you have.
-On average, it is estimated that homeowners can save up to 20% on energy bills with the adequate amount of attic insulation.
+If air is getting out through your attic, your HVAC system has to run longer to heat or cool your home, necessitating more energy.
+Putting in additional or higher quality attic insulation will assist in keeping the air in the home and stop your heating/cooling system from having to operate as long or as often, saving energy and money by decreasing your utility bills.
+Cost savings fluctuate based on a variety of factors, like residents’ habits, whether you have a smart thermostat, and the type of heating/cooling system you have.
+Generally, it is estimated that homeowners can save up to 20% on energy bills with the adequate amount of attic insulation.
 No matter where you live in North America, proper attic insulation helps in reducing the general wear and tear on your heating and cooling system.